ayushikapoor31/Todo-list/README.md

 # Todo-list
-This codebase contains a basic to
+This codebase contains a basic task manager
-Ayushi